404Wolf/stainless-technical-breifing-natug/document.typ

-`PyQt` is somewhat restrictive; it ships with predefined widgets and it is annoying, but sometimes necessary, to compose complex new ones, like the sequence editor that auto-fills the corresponding bases to prevent mistakes (see
+`PyQt` is somewhat restrictive; it ships with predefined widgets and it is annoying, but sometimes necessary, to compose complex new ones, like the sequence editor that auto-fills the complementary bases to prevent mistakes (see
 @fig:bp-editor).
 Designing custom widgets like this is tricky, both technically, and because there are usage implications to consider.